Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Brian Adam Konigsberg - Vertical Research Partners LLC

 Hi, good morning.
 Thanks for taking my question.
 A lot of ground has been covered already.
 Just curious on the performance on RTMs versus carloads.
-Obviously, very good performance in RTMs, (1:06:45) the relative difference in the carloads, presumably like the haul.
+Obviously, very good performance in RTMs, and also the relative difference in the carloads, presumably like the haul.
 Just curious should we expect that there's going to be that type of divergence for the remainder of the year or might those kind of come together as we progress through the year?

 Robert M. Knight, Jr. - Union Pacific Corp.